 When the CEO or your boss indicate their definite support of the concept, you can proceed to fill in the details, firstly with a short summary to use as the basis for putting the case in meetings with others, and then following up with a detailed case document.
 The early feedback you gain will be valuable for making your formal case later.

 Among the details, you will need to clearly indicate how the decisions will be reached on what to communicate as ‘all hands’ content.
 Major content should be handled differently.
-I will write a separate article about this.

 Write a short summary of the plan, similar in length to an executive summary, backed up in a second document by your full-length, detailed case.
 Top executives are pressed for time, and they don’t want to wade through a long document, especially when cost estimates are in the last page!
 But they can refer to detail in the long document along the way, if they wish to delve into details.
 Here’s what you can do: